 - If your dog escapes and you call him from inside the shock line, he will be zapped upon return

-- Not all laws consider shock fences as safe confinement – you will be liable for failing to control your dog.
+- Not all community laws consider shock fences as confinement.
+If something happens you need to know your liability

 Karen Peak is owner/operator of West Wind Dog Training in Prince William County, founder of The Safe Kids/Safe Dogs Project, a published author, wife, mother and the manager of a multi-dog, multi-species household.